OUR PROGRAMS

 Sports-based youth development (SBYD) provides a high potency, active environment where fun and learning take place.

-As we prepare our Ambassadors to be community leaders who are workforce, college and career ready, our unique position in their lives is to develop their social emotional learning (SEL) capacities.
-Through support from the Laureus Sport For Good USA Foundation and Community Foundation For Greater Atlanta, we use a resource called Hello Insight to assess and develop our programming and our Ambassadors.
-Through Hello Insight, we track our boys’ and girls’ development across the following SEL capacities.
+As an MVP Of SBYD™, we prepare our Ambassadors to be community leaders who are workforce, college and career ready, our unique position in their lives is to develop their social emotional learning (SEL) capacities.
+Through support from the Laureus Sport For Good USA Foundation, Community Foundation For Greater Atlanta and Advance The Lives, we use a resource called Hello Insight to assess and develop our programming and our youth.
+Through Hello Insight, we track our boys’ and girls’ development across the following SEL capacities:

 OUR MODEL

-In the early 1900s, the American government turned to athletics to prepare men to fight in WWI.
-After seeing the social, physical and psychological preparedness of American soldiers, the country began to invest heavily into athletics, including high school sports.
+In the early 1900s, the U.S. government turned to athletics to prepare men to fight in World War I. The results were clear—American soldiers were physically, socially, and mentally prepared.
+Inspired by this success, the country began investing heavily in athletics, including high school sports.

 PUBLIC EDUCATION FOCUS

 L.E.A.D. is focused on using its programming and resources to positively impact public education in Atlanta and across the nation.
 In 2009, L.E.A.D. formed a partnership with Atlanta Public Schools (APS) through the Atlanta Partners For Education Program.
-Since becoming a partner, L.E.A.D. has grown from serving 20 student-athletes to serving over 275 APS student-athletes through programming and partnerships.
-Currently L.E.A.D. has partnerships with the various middle and high schools in APS.
+Since becoming a partner, L.E.A.D. has grown from serving 20 student-athletes to serving over 300 student-athletes from APS and throughout the southeast through programming and partnerships.

 We are especially grateful for our partnership at the historic Booker T. Washington High School, the home field of the L.E.A.D.
-Jr. Ambassadors and Ambassadors.
+Rookies and Jr. Ambassadors.

 If your school would like more information about LEAD Programs, contact Kelli Stewart.